wjakob/nanobind/docs/utilities.rst

 Evaluating Python expressions from strings
 ==========================================

-nanobind provides the :py:func:`eval` and :py:func:`exec` functions to evaluate Python expressions and statements.
+nanobind provides the :cpp:func:`eval` and :cpp:func:`exec` functions to evaluate Python expressions and statements.
 The following example illustrates how they can be used.

 .. code-block:: cpp